gcassel/Essays/collective-goals.md

 Help develop collectives which co-generate commonly guaranteed basic needs, such as: housing, food, education, medical care, and/or income.
 (Starting with small teams, and potentially scaling to globally guaranteed needs.)

-#### Local Landscapes
+#### Localized Landscapes

-A federation of collectives supporting a well-developed open standard for native plant landscaping, native wildlife habitat and conservation easements.
+A federation of collectives supporting a well-developed open standard for permacultural and local plant landscaping, local wildlife habitat and conservation easements.
 Focused on protecting at-risk native plants and animals, especially pollinators.

 ### Interactive Multimedia Mapping and Storytelling

 #### Maine Waters
 * and/or Southeastern Waters
 * develop a collaborative database and use metadata markup language to generate search, sort, filter and divergent multimedia storytelling sequences expressing the water cycle and contiguous biomes from mountaintops to open ocean.

+#### Open Creative Cloud

+A generic developmental framework for Penumbral (see below) and similar world-building and storytelling projects.

 #### [Penumbral](https://github.com/gcassel/Models/blob/master/penumbral.md) *(see link*)